EventStore/EventStore.UI/README.md

 # EventStore.UI

-*this project is still under development*
+*this project is still under development - you can see changes on [dev branch](https://github.com/EventStore/EventStore.UI/tree/dev)*

 The new user interface for Event Store.